ShinyShips/Maneuver/README.md

 ## 🙏 Acknowledgments

 - **FIRST Robotics Competition** for inspiring this project
-- **VihaanChhabria** and the [VScouter project](https://github.com/VihaanChhabria/VScouter) for providing the initial foundation and inspiration for this application
+- **VihaanChhabria** and the [VScout project](https://github.com/VihaanChhabria/VScout) for providing the initial foundation and inspiration for this application
 - **The Blue Alliance** for providing match data APIs
 - **shadcn/ui** for the excellent component library
 - **Luby Transform** library for robust data transfer capabilities